Little One: Chapter 21

 I wasn’t supposed to do this.
 It was against the rules.

-Then, I braced — and dug my nails into my ribs as deep and hard as they would go.
+Before I could talk myself out of it, I braced, dug my nails into my skin, and dragged them across my ribs as deep and hard as they would go.

 I gasped as my skin broke open in ten different places across my chest.
-My hands and nails became weapons, two quintets of needles, shredding silk.
+My hands were claws now, two quintets of needles shredding silk.
 The cuts burned and the nerves in my skin were screaming at me to stop, but I did not let up.

 I continued to draw blood.